MIT-Emerging-Talent/Algorithms-And-Data-Structures/group_study/guide/1_repository_setup.md

 ## Create and Share a Repository

 As a team you will choose the name for your project's repository and select someone from your team to be the repo owner.
-This person will create a new repository from the template \(or an empty one if you're not using a template\):
+This person will fork this repository and configure it for collaboration:

 - Public face of your repository (optional)
   - Change your repository's name